COVID-19 Update: Learn how New York Proton Center is taking all the necessary precautions to keep you safe.

 Learn more about the benefits of proton therapy.

-Proton therapy delivers a precise dose of radiation directly to the tumor site, minimizing damage to surrounding healthy tissue.
-That allows a higher, more effective radiation dose with fewer short- and long-term side effects.
+Proton therapy delivers a precise dose of radiation directly to the tumor site, minimizing damage to surrounding healthy tissues.
+That allows a higher, more effective radiation dose to the tumor with fewer short- and long-term side effects.

-Proton therapy is particularly beneficial for pediatric patients.
-It is also effective in treating complex tumors, as well as those located near sensitive area such as the brain, head, neck, lung, prostate, or along the spine.
+Proton therapy is particularly beneficial for treating complex tumors, as well as those located near sensitive areas such as the brain, head and neck, lungs, abdomen, prostate, or along the spine.
+Proton therapy is also highly effective in treating pediatric patients as it can prevent developmental issues and reduce the risk of future cancer development.

 Learn more about the benefits of proton therapy.